 - Despite expecting a sudden drop in mid-March when the Covid shutdown occurred, it looks like advertisers held steady for the most part, and then the majority of the budget withdrawal happened during April.

-A Favor:
+A FAVOR:

 If you know anyone who is interested in LinkedIn Ads, would you mind sharing this with them?
 We’d love to see this information reach all those who are advertising!